-Networking Engineer is a budding profession.
+Networking engineering is a budding profession.
 There is a clear disequilibrium between the demand for this role and the workforce ready for this position.
-Everyone runs for the same old designations like front-end, back-end engineers, thereby increasing the demand for a network engineer.
+Everyone runs for the same old designations like front-end, and back-end engineers, thereby increasing the demand for a network engineer.
 Choosing a network engineer’s role would give you the benefit of standing out as well as more probable chances to get a higher salary range.

 All the reasons mentioned above indicate why a company demands a network engineer.
 As an aspiring engineer, for you, this role has to offer endless possibilities of growth like upskilling in the latest technologies, working with different network systems, growth opportunities, new career options, for example, cloud computer engineer, network security engineer, network architect, and so much more.